DaCuteRaccoon/svg/README.md

-# svg
+# SVG
-A ton of SVG icons
+A ton of SVG icons!

+Use the `SVG.json` as an API, or just go into the /svg/ folder and pick out them yourselves.